sudheer3v/PowerAutomate/Power Automate - State Machine flow skips states with no error; Status moves from running to succeeded.md

 # Power Automate - State Machine flow skips states with no error; Status moves from running to succeeded.

 In this article we talk about:
+- Introduction
-- An issue I faced with State Machine Workflow.
+- An issue I faced with State Machine Workflow
-- How to identify it.
+- How I identified it
-- What is the resolution for this issue.
+- Resolution for this issue

 ### Introduction:
 #### What is State Machine?